 Brittney Ezell became the eighth head coach in the 46-year history of East Tennessee State University women’s basketball on May 8, 2013.

-Coach Ezell enters her sixth year as head coach of the Buccaneer women’s basketball program.
-Since her arrival, she has increased the ticket sales revenue by 3.088%.
+Coach Ezell enters her sixth year as the head coach of the Buccaneer women’s basketball program.
+Since her arrival, she has increased the ticket sales revenue by 3,088%.
 During the 2016-17 season, ETSU ranked second in the SoCon with 18,860 in attendance, while obtaining a new school record crowd of 6,072 against Tennessee.
-In the last four years, ETSU has finished in the top half of the conference.
+In the last five years, ETSU has finished in the top half of the conference.

 During the 2015-16 Ezell guided the Bucs to their third straight winning season including a perfect 6-0 record at home against non-conference opponents.
 Ezell and the ETSU women's basketball program captured a signature victory early in the season when the Bucs defeated Old Dominion on the road.
 ODU is the third winningest program in NCAA Division I women's basketball history.